andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_inlinelink | markdownify }} </div>

-Best practice is to use descriptive text such as `CommonMark` rather than generic text such as `Click Here` when formatting link text.
+Best practice is to use descriptive text such as `CommonMark` rather than generic text such as `Click here` when formatting link text.

 **Optional Practice:**
 Make an inline link with descriptive link text and a URL to a Wikipedia page.